-- ♦ School name:

-- \Rightarrow Date of trip:

-- Names of the students who have medical concerns and/or dietary needs and a brief description of what their concern/need entails (eg. vegetarian, allergies, diabetes, etc.).
+♦ Organization name: Date of trip: ♦ Names of the participants who have medical concerns and/or dietary needs and a brief description of what their concern/need entail s (eg. vegetarian, allergies, diabetes, etc.).
 This information is very important to us and it allows our program staff and kitchen staff to prepare for such needs in advance.

-Student Name: Medical Concerns or Dietary Needs:
+Participant Name: Medical Concerns or Dietary Needs:

-Pre-Arrival Information Form (Three) IMPORTANT:
+Pre-Arrival Information Form (Three)

+IMPORTANT:

-Please complete and send this form to Kandalore two weeks before your scheduled visit:
+Please complete and send this form to Kandalore two weeks before your scheduled visit: OEC Director oec@kandalore.com

-Program Director